 If you like this guide and found it useful, I would be very happy if you would read and try to follow the advice given below.
 Thank you!

 Together we can keep the reefs beautiful and clean!

 Please, remember that corals grow very slow and it takes thousands of years to form a new coral reef from scratch.
 Do not stand on the reef, do not touch the reef, do not bring anything from the reef, and please DO bring your rubbish back with you.

 By doing this you will not only keep the reefs safe; you will keep yourself safe as well!
 Like many other tropical islands, Ishigaki has a few poisonous inhabitants that you can read more about under Stay Safe.

-If you do get tired, try to find a sandy patch or a flat stone top (with no coral) to stand on.
+If you do get tired while swimming, try to find a sandy patch or a flat stone top (with no coral) to stand on.
 If you are an inexperienced swimmer/snorkeler, consider joining a tour where you will get expert advice and support.

 Also, I know it’s really tempting to bring home a small shell or some sand for a souvenir, but please consider that Ishigaki and the Yaeyama islands are visited by hundreds of thousands of tourists every year.
 Most of them do NOT bring anything back with them (or we would already be a barren island) so please ask yourself if what looks like a pretty treasure now, honestly, will not end up forgotten in a drawer back home.